Jaycedam/mac-setup/README.md

 bash ~/dev/mac-setup/main.sh
 ```

-Then select the option for the automatic setup.
+Then select the option you want to run.

 ## Manual settings